Who We Are

 - Major roles in: day and short stay surgery; complex chronic disease management; specialized mental health care; rehabilitation; complex continuing care; palliative care; long term care; and veterans care

-- Affiliated with Western University, provides student learning experiences for more than 2,000 people from colleges and universities around the world each year
+- Affiliated with Western University, providing learning experiences for students from colleges and universities around the world

-Other health care student placements (nursing, physiotherapy, psychology etc.): 1,076
+Other health care student placements (nursing, physiotherapy, psychology etc): 868

 St. Joseph’s Hospital: